ypriverol/github-paper/REVIEWS.md

 - but that might be a bad introduction.
 Why not, "you should be using git in the first place" (rule 2) as rule 1?

-> Agree with the reviewer's comments.
+> Response: We agree with the reviewer's comments.
 In the current version we
 > have streamlined the rules to make them more useful.
 At the same
-> time we created an introduction rule Rule 1 that explain the basic
+> time we created an introductuty rule Rule 1 that explain the basic
-> concepts of GitHub.
-Also, we created a Supplemental Information File
+> concepts behind GitHub.
+Also, we created a Supplemental Note
-> with all the comments and concepts for advanced users and to go
-> deeper in discussions such as continues integration, testing, etc.
+> including comments and concepts for advanced users such as continues integration, testing, etc.

 I think the authors should take a step back and simplify their 10 main messages, and then write around that.
 Here is an example (not well